-- Negative events such as disciplinary actions, criminal charges and customer complaints
+- Negative events such as disciplinary actions, criminal charges, and customer complaints

-You can request an advisor’s Form ADV through the SEC’s Investment Adviser Public Disclosure (IAPD) website.
+You can request an advisor’s Form ADV through the SEC’s Investment Adviser Public Disclosure (IAPD) website.(2)

 Look for the Right Experience

 If there’s one thing you can expect from the market, it’s a roller coaster ride of highs and lows—sometimes all in one day!
-But pulling all of your investments at the wrong time can ruin the goals you’ve worked so hard to achieve.
+But pulling all your investments at the wrong time can ruin the goals you’ve worked so hard to achieve.

 Ask About Compensation

-Hire a Teacher, Not a Salesperson
+Hire a Professional, Not a Salesperson

 A true investing pro knows you’re in charge of your own money and treats you like a partner, not a transaction.
 Choose an advisor who’s smarter than you but doesn’t act like it.
-An advisor should explain every detail in plain English until you get it—no matter how long it takes—so you can make the decision that’s right for you.
+Again, an advisor should explain every detail in plain English until you get it—no matter how long it takes—so you can make the decision that’s right for you.